Aeroluna/LunaCoopMod/README.md

 - Reduced Blaze's XCMC-670 Combat Suit minimum from 30 to 20.

 For an ultimate gear, 30 is a high minimum to reach.
 Reducing the minimum should increase the reliability of the gear.

-- Reordered SCV building menu.
-- Added Fortified Bunker that can be built by SCVs.
-  - Can hold up to two outlaws.
-  - Increases range of units inside by +2.
-  - Fortified Bunker has extra armor and life.

-Tychus's static defense is super boring, literally just an auto-turret.
-Hopefully this is more interesting.

 - Fixed a bug where Odin's weapon tooltip showed the wrong damage.